It’s Time to Rethink TV-Based Entertainment

 - Live events broadcasted from a designated community room right to the resident TVs

 - Community announcements that act as a live message board

 A better entertainment experience starts with the right TV programming.
 But why stop there for your senior living community?
 The TV can actually be a platform for something bigger, something better than just entertainment.

 The pandemic has helped seniors become more comfortable with technology.
 Did you know that 80-90 percent of senior living residents are now online in their communities?
 While 55 percent of seniors never participated in a video call before the pandemic, 52 percent plan to continue using them after restrictions are lifted.
 And the average independent living couple now has 10 devices in their apartment.

 What if you could make it easier for your residents to access and use technology to stay connected and relevant longer?
 What if you could give your residents the ability to engage with the community, their family, even their caregivers, through the TV?

-The TV is already something that practically every resident uses regularly.
+The TV is already something that practically every resident uses regularly in assisted living, independent living, memory care, and life plan communities.
 What if you give your residents the ability to support their physical, medical, social, and behavioral needs right through a familiar device—the TV?

 Transform their minds with therapeutic playlists, engage their bodies with customized exercises for every level, feed their souls with spiritual and faith content, and enhance their connections with friends and family?

-Give residents the ability to access full, interactive menus and weather; request a repair or service with a few clicks on the remote, or even view and register for an event?
+- Give residents in your senior living community the ability to access full, interactive menus and weather; request a repair or service with a few clicks on the remote, or even view and register for an event?